Binazirfarokhi/GITHUB-Toturial/README.md

 git commit -m "feature"
-now add all changes to the github : git puch origin dev-binazir now all changes added to github now you need to create a pull req to add the changes form your branch to main branch
+now add all changes to the github : git puch origin dev-binazir now all changes added to github now you need to create a pull req to add the changes form your branch to main branch.